- 1 very large sweet potato

 - Add dry ingredients and mix until just combined.

 - Scrape batter into the prepared pan.
-Place in the oven and lower heat to 350°F. After being in the oven for 45 minutes drape a sheet of buttered aluminum foil gently on the surface of the pound cake.
+Place in the oven, after being in the oven for 45 minutes drape a sheet of buttered aluminum foil gently on the surface of the pound cake.
 (Keeps cake from browning too much.)

-- Bake until the center of the cake bounces back when lightly pressed with a finger or an inserted tooth pick comes out clean**.
-About 1 hour 15-20 minutes.
+- Bake for 1:15 or until an inserted toothpick comes out clean.
 Let sit in pan for 10 minutes before removing.

-- Whisk together orange juice and powdered sugar and drizzle on cake.
+- Whisk together orange juice and powdered sugar and drizzle over cake.